angular/angular-ja/aio-ja/content/guide/angular-compiler-options.md

 <a id="cli-options"></a>

-## Command Line Options
+## Command line options

-While most of the time you interact with the Angular Compiler indirectly using Angular CLI, when debugging certain issues, you might find it useful to invoke the Angular Compiler directly.
+Most of the time you interact with the Angular Compiler indirectly using Angular CLI.
+When debugging certain issues, you might find it useful to invoke the Angular Compiler directly.
 You can use the `ngc` command provided by the `@angular/compiler-cli` npm package to call the compiler from the command line.

 The `ngc` command is just a wrapper around TypeScript's `tsc` compiler command and is primarily configured via the `tsconfig.json` configuration options documented in [the previous sections](#angular-compiler-options).

-In addition to the configuration file, you can also use [`tsc` command line options](https://www.typescriptlang.org/docs/handbook/compiler-options.html) to configure `ngc`.
+Besides the configuration file, you can also use [`tsc` command line options](https://www.typescriptlang.org/docs/handbook/compiler-options.html) to configure `ngc`.

 <!-- links -->